*Updated October 2022

 On the platform, “cybersecurity” is included in the technology profiles of Cybersecurity in Fintech and AI in Cybersecurity.

 Let’s use the former as an example.
-When clicking on the "Cybersecurity in Fintech" profile, we got a list of cybersecurity companies from here we decided to further narrow in by filtering by success.
+When clicking on the "Cybersecurity in Fintech" profile, we got a list of cybersecurity companies.
+From here, we decided to further narrow it down and filtered by success.
 Take a look at some profiles we found:

 Find look-alikes of popular cybersecurity companies

-If you liked a cybersecurity startup that you came across and would like to find more like it, or if you have an older, well-established cybersecurity company in mind and want to find the new kid on the block dealing with similar tech, you can use the "look-alikes" feature.
+If you liked a cybersecurity startup that you came across and would like to find more like it, or if you have an older, well-established cybersecurity company in mind and want to find the new kid on the block offering similar cybersecurity solutions, you can use the "look-alikes" feature.

-For instance, we looked for startups similar to Palo Alto Networks, one of the biggest cybersecurity companies in the world, and here you can access our full results list.
+For instance, we looked for startups similar to Palo Alto Networks, one of the biggest cybersecurity companies in the world.
+Some results included:

 Discover companies using new cybersecurity technologies